amosavian/DynamicForm/README.md

 ### Row (Location) Object

+Row which allows user to select/view a location on map.

 Row types including: `location`.

 Value type is a dictionary consists of `lat` for latitude, `long` for longitude, `alt` for altitude and optionally `date`.

 ### Row (Postal Address) Object

+Rows which allow user to input an address to a location.

 Row types including: `postaladdress`.

 Value type is a dictionary consists of optional `street`, `state`, `postalCode`, `city`, `country`.

 ### Row (HTML) Object

+Rows which show user a rich text.

 Row types including: `html`.